 Sleep troubles and autism

-Sleep troubles and autism are very common – in fact it is estimated that between 40 to 80% of autistic children have trouble sleeping.
+Sleep troubles and autism are very common – in fact it is estimated that up to 80% of autistic children have trouble sleeping.
 They may have trouble falling asleep, trouble staying asleep, poor sleep quality and waking too early.
 This can be due to a variety of things, such as problems with producing and releasing melatonin correctly, sensory processing disorder, restrictive diets or anxiety.

 Tips to get you started

-One of the best things you can do to help your autistic twins to sleep is get into a nighttime routine that helps signal to the body – ok it’s time to go to sleep now!
+You want to help your autistic multiples settle into a nighttime routine that helps signal to the body – ok it’s time to go to sleep now!
 When your child is younger, this may involve a warm bath with essential oils like lavender, a bedtime story or a massage with scented lotion.
-Using the toilet before bed will also help if your twins are potty trained.
+Using the toilet before bed will also help if your twins are toilet trained.

 When your twins or triplets are older, try limiting screen and tv time an hour or so before bedtime and limiting caffeine and sweets as well.
 You might also use calming music, an audiobook or a nightlight to help set the mood.
+You may find that using a weighted blanket is helpful for calming sensory deep pressure. Â

 Often, siblings share a bedroom, making it more difficult for one to fall asleep if the other is disruptive or noisy.
 It is not always possible to separate children, because you just might not have the space.
 If you can’t separate them, you might try putting the children to bed at different times, or having one fall asleep somewhere else (like in a parents bedroom), and then carrying them to their own bed later in the evening.
 You may have to keep them separated through the night as well, if one frequently wakes and then wakes the other up too.